Gourmet Homemade Meals for Your Dog

 Note: Ease up serving beef liver.
 Too much of liver can be toxic.

-My labrador retriever has maintained her weight between 60 to 65 lbs. ever since I started cooking for her.
+My labrador retriever has maintained her weight between 70 to 75 lbs. ever since I started cooking for her.
 Her coat is soft and a lot of people could not believe that a dog can actually have fur that is that soft.
+My dog is now 12 years old.
+I am proud to say that cooking for her resulted in a dog who has no humps, bumps, lumps, no allergies, digestive problems, arthritis and cancer!

 Recipe yields six days of two meals per day.
 Two cups per serving each breakfast and each dinner.